General Information Safety @ Sea Fun Stuff Resources

 Ships coming in - If your ship doesn't come in, swim out to it.
 (Jonathan Winters)

-Definition of a sailboat race - Two sailboats going in the same direction.
+Definition of a sailboat race - Two sailboats going in the same general direction.

 Where do you take a sick boat? - To the dock.